SerenaSchimert/QuidditchSimulation/README.md

 - Players have very low collision avoidance
 - Players have a mild repulsion/seperation from players on the same team as them

-Added Player Attributes:
+Additional Player Attributes:
 - Recoveryrate (float) -> how fast player exhaustion lowers while resting (sampled from distribution like other attributes)
 	- (More likely to be higher in Gryffindors)
-- Steadfast (bool) -> if steadfast, player will not rest when their team is losing, i.e. the team score is lower than the opponent's (sampled from a distribution, then cut of as above or below 0.5)
+- Steadfast (bool) -> if steadfast, player will not rest when their team is losing, i.e. the team score is lower than the opponent's (sampled from a distribution, then cut off as above or below 0.5)
 	- (More likely in Gryffindors)

 Code Sources: